0xblckmrq/human.tech.bot/README.md

-# human.tech Covenant Verification Bot
+# human.tech Discord Verification Bot

 A Discord bot that links a user’s **Ethereum wallet** to their **Discord account** and automatically manages roles based on covenant status, NFT ownership, and Humanity Passport scores.